1. Home

 Communicating with the utility grid

 If you have a full solar battery bank, or your household cannot use all the electricity being generated by your panels, your inverter can seamlessly feed this surplus power into the energy grid.
-With this, you can earn net metering credits, which lead to savings on utility electricity bills.
+If you live in an area with net metering, this can earn you credits that reduce your energy bill.

 During a power outage, some solar inverters can separate your home from the grid, keeping the lights on at home while protecting line repair workers from the electricity your solar panels are producing.